Dilruba Yasmeen Ruhee: Early life

 Ruhee was born in Dhaka, Bangladesh.
 She studied science at Agrani School and College but later changed her studies to economics.
 In the meantime, she took short courses in fashion design.
-Whilst in class six or seven, she designed clothes for her neighbours, and since the age of 16, she has designed her own clothes.
+While in class six or seven, she designed clothes for her neighbours, and since the age of 16, she has designed her own clothes.
 In 2009, she graduated with a degree in economics from North South University.

 Modelling career

 Ruhee started her career as a model.
-Photographer Farque Helal and fashion designer Emdad Haq first recognised Ruhee's potential in 2006 and ushered her into modelling for the ramp, print media and TV commercial model.
+Photographer Farque Helal and fashion designer Emdad Haq first recognised Ruhee's potential in 2006 and ushered her into modelling for the ramp, print media, and TV commercials.
 In March 2006, she started modelling, Banglar Mela was her first work.
 In 2007, she was first noticed when she was selected as a model for her first television advertisement, for Parachute hair oil, made by Amitabh Reza.
 She was also cast in Grameenphone Xplore's advertisement, made by Abed Maullick.
-She also worked on an advertisement for Diamond World jewelry, made by Sohel Arman, Elite Paint and Hyundai.
+She also worked on an advertisement for Diamond World jewelry, made by Sohel Arman, and Elite Paint.
 Within two years, Ruhee had worked for many renowned companies.

-Ruhee has worked as model for fashion houses such as Bangler Mela, Mayasir, Kay Kraft, Dressidel, Mantra and Arong.
+Ruhee has worked as a model for fashion houses such as Bangler Mela, Mayasir, Kay Kraft, Dressidel, Mantra, and Arong.
 She has also worked as a model in West Bengal.
 Since January 2014, she has worked as a brand ambassador for Joconde.